gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Faster Dependency Resolution

 In Gradle 3.0, resolving already-downloaded external dependencies is 5-10% faster than previous versions.
+Much of the time savings can be attributed to switching from caching the metadata about dependencies as XML to a binary format which is much quicker to serialize and deserialize.

 ### Improvements to the `eclipse-wtp` plugin